beauwilliams/imnotaquitter.vim/README.md

 # imnotaquitter.vim

-It is designed to correct your bastard ways through positive reinforcement so you too never quit vim like the pros do.
+It is designed to correct your bastard ways through positive reinforcement so you too never quit vim like the pros.

 It comes with a bonus command, break incase of emergency, only to be used as a last resort when you have no choice but to be a quitter.